ukeSJTU/posts/333-课程笔记/STANFORD/CS144/Lab-5-down-the-stack.md

-# English

-# CS144: Introduction to Computer Networking Winter 2025

-## Lab Checkpoint 5: down the stack (the network interface)
+# Lab Checkpoint 5: down the stack (the network interface)

-Due: Sunday, Feb.
-23, 11:59 p.m.

-**Collaboration Policy**: Same as checkpoint 0.
-Please do not look at other students' code or solutions to past versions of these assignments.
-Please fully disclose any collaborators or any gray areas in your writeup—disclosure is the best policy.

 ## 0 Overview